-The graph of function y=2x is shown to below.
-First, the property of the exponential function graph when the base is greater than 1.
+The properties of the exponential function graph when the base is greater than 1 are given below.

 - The graph is asymptotic to the x-axis as x approaches negative infinity

-- The graph increases without bound as x approach positive infinity
+- The graph increases without bound as x approaches positive infinity

 - The graph is continuous